 On February 21, 2023, the Company completed the acquisition of eight ULHK operating subsidiaries, in a combination of cash and promissory notes issued to the Seller.
-As of August 31, 2023, some of these notes were paid off, or refinanced with the Term Debt.
+As of November 30, 2023, some of these notes were paid off or had been refinanced.